johnhm22/Springboard-Section-50-Capstone-Project-2/README.md

 It's worth first reading the description of the app below, but as this is key information I've put it up front.

 ##### Getting the files
-You can download all the files from GitHub using the command.
 Create a folder on your own computer, ensuring it's not already a git repository.
 In this directory you can then run the command 'git clone https://github.com/johnhm22/Springboard-Section-50-Capstone-Project-2.git'
-This fetches everything and puts it your folder.
+You copy the link from this repo by clicking on the This fetches everything and puts it your folder.

 ##### Setting up the database